mrmonaghan/greenlight/README.md

 `greenlight` refreshes the mergeability of a pull request when it recieves a webhook event, or when the author comments `/greenlight refresh`.

-`greenlight` surfaces a pull requset's merge status via the `greenlight` status check, and via a dashboard comment (pictured):
+`greenlight` surfaces a pull request's merge status via the `greenlight` status check, and via a dashboard comment (pictured):

 ![alt text](docs/images/image.png "greenlight comment")